naomai/php-layers/README.md

 ![Wireframe rendering of a game map](example/UTTDemo.jpg)

 ## Text features
-PHP Layers includes two additional methods for adding text to your images.
+Phancake includes two additional methods for adding text to your images.

 **Those features need heavy refactoring, and will be documented when they become stable.**